pkjmesra/nseta/README.md

 This has been built and tested only on macOS Big Sur (v11+).
 You may wish to check the `.travis.yml` or the `python-publish.yml` file to understand how to build from source.
 If you test it on a platform other than macOS and find issues, please do report those in the `issues` tab above.

 ## Libraries Required
-- You need to install TA-LIB, fastquant and fbprophet aside from other libraries noted in requirements.txt.
+- You need to install TA-LIB, aside from other libraries noted in requirements.txt.
 TA-LIB will need to be installed not just as a python package but separately as a library as well.
 See https://github.com/mrjbq7/ta-lib

 - (See requirements.txt file for more)